CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Dream…”

 Billy Joel’s “Lullabye (Goodnight, My Angel),” written for his daughter Alexa Ray Joel, has a powerful purpose: to remind children that, no matter what happens in life, they will never be alone.
-Softly sing this beautiful baby lullaby to send your darling angel off to Dreamland.
+Softly sing this beautiful lullaby song to send your darling angel off to Dreamland.

 Lullaby lyrics